isomerpages/moe-unitysec/_the-unity-story/Achievements/Catch, Highlight, Multiply.md

 <tbody>
 <tr>
 <td rowspan="1" colspan="1">
-<p><strong>YUKI LIM SHI EN</strong>
+<p><strong>JOAN WU GENG YAN</strong>
 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Yuki exemplifies the school values of respect and compassion through her
+<p>Joan demonstrates commitment and responsibility through her voluntary
-thoughtful and considerate behavior.
-She models the way by taking responsibility to ensure all classmates are accounted for before PE lessons.
-As a concerned and caring citizen, Yuki enables others to act by fostering a supportive and inclusive classroom environment with her reliable and conscientious attitude.</p>
+participation in school events.
+She models the way by representing her class at the National Day ceremony, displaying strong school pride and dedication in her role.
+As a concerned citizen, she shows initiative in contributing to school activities and fostering a sense of belonging.
+Joan is encouraged to take on more leadership opportunities in class activities.</p>
 </td>
 </tr>
 <tr>
 <td rowspan="1" colspan="1">
-<p><strong>MUHAMMAD ISYRAFF <br>AISY BIN ISMAIL</strong>
+<p><strong>WOON YI JUN JARRETT</strong>
 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Isyraff exemplifies the values of commitment and responsibility through
+<p>Jarrett demonstrates commitment and responsibility through his voluntary
-his dedicated approach to assigned tasks.
-He models the way by volunteering to assist teachers and inspires a shared vision through his leadership in facilitating class bonding games during CCE lessons.
-As a confident person, Isyraff enables others to act by creating an engaging and inclusive classroom atmosphere.</p>
+service to the school community.
+He models the way by representing his class at the National Day ceremony, displaying strong pride and dedication in his role.
+As a concerned citizen, he shows initiative in contributing to school activities and fostering community spirit.
+Jarrett is encouraged to share his experiences more during class discussions.</p>
 </td>
 </tr>
 </tbody>
 </table>
-<p>&nbsp;</p>
 <p>&nbsp;</p>
 <h3>&nbsp;<u>SEC 2</u></h3>
 <p><strong>2LEAD1</strong>